quantumsheep/tododo/README.md

 It will use local `client` and `server` files and automatically takes code changes.

 # Deployment
+Every methods bellow needs to have a clone of this repository on the server Tododo is meant to be installed.

+## Using `docker-compose`
 For production we use a specific configuration of `docker-compose` but it's still very similar to the development environment.

 ```bash